tonyhollaar/streamlit_bls_connection/README.md

 Special thanks 👏 to the Streamlit team for creating an amazing framework for building interactive web apps with Python.

 ## How do I obtain an API Key?
-Before using the `streamlit-bls-connection` package, you need to obtain an API key from the U.S. Bureau of Labor Statistics (BLS).
+Before using the `streamlit-bls-connection` package, you have the option to obtain an API key from the U.S. Bureau of Labor Statistics (BLS).
 The API key is required for enhanced data access capabilities, allowing for a larger number of requests.

 To obtain your API key, follow these steps: